 According to their website, Schiff claims that these supplements will enhance focus and learning, improve accuracy and memory function, and strengthen your concentration.
 These claims fall in line with most brain supplements, but many fail to deliver.

 Some companies offer other additives to their brain supplements, including improved mood, brain cell protection, and support for long-term brain adaptation.
 These don’t seem to be offered by Neuriva, at least according to their own marketing efforts.

 Now the fun part, breaking down the ingredients will always tell you whether or not a product is worth a purchase or not.

 As we mentioned above, there are plenty of ingredients out there backed by certified research that can be vital to making an effective brain supplement.
 These can include, but aren’t limited to:

 When taking a quick look at the ingredients list on the back of the Neuriva label, you’ll notice something strange.
 There are only 2 ingredients – phosphatidylserine, which is found in most brain supplements such as Youthful Brain and Neuro-Peak, and coffee fruit extract.
 In fact, of all the ingredients they could’ve chosen, only one of them is from the list above.

-Let’s take a look at what these ingredients do and how they pertain to keeping a healthy brain.
+Let’s take a look at what these natural ingredients do and how they pertain to keeping a healthy brain.